What Is ‘Buried Truths’?

 We can’t change our history, but we can let it guide us to understanding.

-Buried Truths acknowledges and unearths still-relevant stories of injustice, resilience and racism in the American South.
+Nominated for the 2018 Peabody Award, Buried Truths acknowledges and unearths still-relevant stories of injustice, resilience and racism in the American South.
 Season 2 tells the story of A.C.
 Hall, a black teenager mistakenly identified as stealing a gun in 1962, Macon, Georgia.
 Through A.C.’s story, host Hank Klibanoff examines police privilege, racial conditioning, community activism and more.
 Season 1 focused on Isaiah Nixon, voter suppression and new beginnings.

 Buried Truths is an investigative podcast that honors lives and reveals what’s been hidden, not published and not taught—from WABE, Atlanta’s NPR station, Pulitzer Prize-winning author, journalist and professor, Hank Klibanoff, and the students in his civil rights cold cases class at Emory University.
 When we understand who we were, we can better understand who we are.